Mapping Biomolecular Interactions in 3D with AI

 Moursli Y, Poitras C, Coulombe B. Investigating pancreatic β cell membrane epitopes using unbiased cell-based Fab-phage display. bioRxiv, 2025.03.29.645157; doi: https://doi.org/10.1101/2025.03.29.645157.

-Benoit Coulombe, PhD, is a molecular biologist and biochemist at the Montreal Clinical Research Institute (IRCM) affiliated to the University of Montreal.
+Benoit Coulombe, PhD, spent most of his carreer as a molecular biology and biochemistry professor at the Montreal Clinical Research Institute (IRCM) affiliated to the University of Montreal.
+He is now retired and devotes his time to the creation of the biotechnology company Interactys-AI.
 Pr.
 Coulombe has published 109 scientific articles so far (totalling nearly 9000 citations) and was among the pioneers in applying AI to protein interactomes (see Jeronimo et al 2007).
-Several of his publications are dealing with viral mechanisms.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.